Federal Emergency Management Administration (FEMA)

 General relief resources that can be expected to assist victims in the hurricane's aftermath.
 Specific sources will be added once known.

 American Red Cross

 Another option is to text REDCROSS to 90999 to make an immediate $10 donation.

 Volunteers of America

-Assisting displaced victims who have been left homeless; contributions can be made to local offices.
+Assisting victims left homeless; contributions can be made to local offices.

-A Midwest flooding discussion has been started to encourage those who live and/or work within the region to share your experiences.
-If you're not from the area but have dealt with similar flooding, you're invited to share any advice.
+A Hurricane Dorian discussion has been started to encourage those who live and/or work in the storm's path to offer your experiences.
+If you're not from the area but have coped with hurricane damage, you're invited to share any advice.

 The Midwest has been battered by the aftermath of last week’s “bomb cyclone” snowstorms.
 The resulting combination of fast-melting snow and additional rains has led to significant flooding across several states.
 Unfortunately, Nebraska, Iowa, Missouri,...Read More >>

 Daniel Nichols’ garage is still standing.
 Granted, it smells strongly of salmon now.
 But it’s still standing.
 The magnitude-7.0 earthquake that shook Anchorage, AK, Nov.
 30, did significant damage, make no mistake.
 One highway ramp...Read More >>